isamplesorg/isamples_webui/README.md

 ## Code Formatting

 We've configured .editorconfig with the formatter settings for this project.
-Assuming you're using Visual Studio Code, you ought to be able to install the editor config extension and formatting should just work.
+Assuming you're using Visual Studio Code, you ought to be able to install the `EditorConfig for VS code` extension and formatting should just work.

 ## Debugging